tom-berend/jsxgraph-wrapper-typescript/README.md

 ## Reasons NOT to Use this Wrapper

-The wrapper enables about 95% of JSXGraph's capabilities for interactive constructions.
+The wrapper enables 95% of JSXGraph's capabilities for interactive constructions.
 Specialized methods and attributes not provided can mostly be accessed with the wrapper 'legacy' constructor `JSX.create(string, array, object)`.
 But if you are coding with 'inside baseball' then you should use native JSXGraph.

 JSXGraph is both a graphics engine and a storehouse of numerical algorithms.
 This wrapper is focused on graphics.
 I've started to add some of the Math methods, but it is a work in progress.
 Also still lots of cleaning in the GeometryElement attributes and methods.

 JSXGraph is constantly evolving.
 This wrapper was built around JSXGraph 1.8.0, and may have fallen behind.